 Fund managers consistently fall short of overall market performance.
 However, proven successful, yet responsible options strategies continue to outperform.
 So the choice is yours.
 Here's what you'll learn about:

 - How options strategies provide better opportunities for investors to meet their investment objectives and goals.

 - Fund manager performance versus the CBOE put writing strategy.

-- Reasons for fund manager's performance lag.
+- The reasons for fund manager's lag in performance.